Loading...

 Known: $\theta=35^\circ$, Range of projectile $R=13.8\,{\rm m}$, Maximum height $H=2.42\,{\rm m}$.

-(a) Recall that in the projectile problems there are two motions and consequently two acceleration and velocity.
+(a) Recall that in projectile motion problems, there are two motions and consequently two accelerations and velocities.

-Motion along the horizontal direction is uniform ($a_x=0$) and in vertical direction is free-fall motion ($a_y=-g$).
+Motion along the horizontal direction is uniform ($a_x=0$) and in the vertical direction is freely falling ($a_y=-g$).

 In this part $v_{0y}$ is unknown.
 Thus, either first, find the initial velocity of $v_0$ and then its vertical component or use the data for maximum height.

-(c) In projectile problems, the horizontal component of initial velocity appears in the uniform motion along the horizontal direction as $\Delta x=v_{0x} t$, where $\Delta x$ is the horizontal distance.
+(c) In projectiles, the horizontal component of initial velocity appears in the uniform motion along the horizontal direction as $\Delta x=v_{0x} t$, where $\Delta x$ is the horizontal distance.
 When the total time of flight is substituted for $t$, then $\Delta x$ equals the range of the projectile.

 In this part, $v_{0x}$ is requested so